NerminVej/Movie-Database-Java-React/README.md

 # Movie-Database-Java-React

-A MOvie Database APplication with rEact and Java
+A Movie Database Application with React and Java